Visit Malta - What to do in Malta in one week? My must-sees

 Visit Upper Barrakka Gardens, a garden with a panoramic view over the Grand Harbour and the Three Cities.
 Go there at 12 pm or 4 pm and you’ll be rewarded with a particular show, a legacy of English colonisation: the firing of a cannon over the Grand Harbour.

-Lower Barrakka Gardens, Valletta’s other garden, is also worth a visit.
+Lower Barrakka Gardens, Valletta’s second garden, is also worth a visit.
 It is quieter and offers a panoramic view.

 Additionally, I recommend you to visit St John’s Co-Cathedral.
 Its sober façade hides a splendid and richly decorated Baroque interior, as well as paintings by Caravaggio.